smcclab/smc-course/_deliverables/03-lens-performance.md

 - demonstrated capacity for collaboration with other ensemble members

-- the staging and performance of your LENS artefact as part of your live performance at the end-of-semester gig
+- the staging and performance of your LENS artefact at the end-of-semester gig

 - presentation and communication of your LENS artefact through performance materials